vaiosyndicates/fluxapi/README.md

 API stands for Application Programming Interface.
 With API, we can allow two or more applications to talk to each other.
 APIs are an accessible way to extract and share data within and across organizations.
 APIs are all around us.
 Every time you use a rideshare app, using mobile banking, or even playing game, you're using an API
 ## REST API INGREDIENTS
-For implementing REST API, i build simple transfer REST Api using
+For implementing REST API, i build simple CMS REST Api using

 - Express
 - MongoDB